jul-sh/clipkitty/README.md

 <img src="https://raw.githubusercontent.com/jul-sh/clipkitty/gh-pages/icon.png" alt="ClipKitty icon" width="60">

-**Never lose what you copied.**

-Unlimited history • Fast, forgiving search • Live preview • iCloud Sync • Secure & Attested
+**Copy freely.
+Find it later.**

+A fast, private clipboard manager for macOS with deep history, forgiving search, live previews, bookmarks, and optional iCloud sync.

 <img src="https://raw.githubusercontent.com/jul-sh/clipkitty/gh-pages/marketing_1.png" alt="ClipKitty clipboard history" width="820">

 ## Why ClipKitty

+Your clipboard should feel safe to use.
-Most clipboard managers feel fine at first.

-Then you need something from last week, last month, or longer ago; and it is gone or hard to find.
+Most clipboard managers work fine when your history is small.
+Then the thing you need is from last week, last month, or buried under a hundred other clips.

-ClipKitty keeps your all clipboard history available and makes it easy to search, preview, and paste.
+ClipKitty is built around a simple idea: your clipboard can remember more without asking more from you.

+Keep a deep history of text, links, images, files, code, and colors.
+Search what you remember.
+Preview before you paste.
+Bookmark the things you come back to.
+Stay in the same fast keyboard flow the whole time.

 ## Features

-- **Unlimited history**
+- **Deep clipboard history**
-- **Fast, forgiving search**; find what you're looking for, even if you only remember parts, or mispell words
-- **Full previews**; see complete text before you paste
-- **Works with more than text**; including images, files, colors, links
+  Keep far more than the last few things you copied.

+- **Fast, forgiving search**
+  Find clips by typing what you remember, even if your query is partial or misspelled.

+- **Live previews**
+  See full text, code, images, colors, links, and files before you paste.

+- **Bookmarks**
+  Keep important clips close without digging through history.

+- **Natural keyboard flow**
+  Press **⌥Space**, type to search, move with **↑ / ↓**, and press **Return** to paste.

-- **Optional iCloud Sync**;
+- **Optional iCloud Sync**
+  Sync your history across your Mac, iPhone, and iPad when you choose.

-- **Private by default**; on-device, no telemetry, no accounts
+- **Private by default**
+  No accounts.
+No telemetry.
+No third-party servers.
+Your clipboard history stays on-device unless you enable iCloud Sync.

-- **Open source and attested**; you can verify the app was built from the public source
+- **Open source and attested**
+  ClipKitty publishes build attestations so you can verify that the app was built from the public source.

 ## Installation

-### Quick Install
+### Mac App Store

 <a href="https://apps.apple.com/us/app/clipkitty-clipboard-manager/id6759137247?mt=12"><img src="https://github.com/jul-sh/clipkitty/raw/main/distribution/MacAppStore.png" alt="Download on the Mac App Store" width="200"></a>

-### Manual Download
+### Manual download

 1. Download the latest DMG from [GitHub Releases](https://github.com/jul-sh/clipkitty/releases).
 2. Drag ClipKitty to your Applications folder.
+3. Open ClipKitty and grant clipboard/accessibility permissions if prompted.

 ## Getting started

+1. Copy something.
-- Press **⌥Space** to open ClipKitty
+2. Press **⌥Space** to open ClipKitty.
-- Type to search your clipboard history
+3. Type to search your clipboard history.
-- Use **↑ / ↓** to choose an item
+4. Use **↑ / ↓** to choose an item.
-- Press **Return** to paste
+5. Press **Return** to paste.

+That is the core flow.
+ClipKitty is designed to stay useful as your history grows, without turning your clipboard into another thing to manage.

 ## Privacy

+ClipKitty is private by default.

 There are no accounts, no telemetry, and no third-party servers.
+Clipboard history is stored locally on your device.

-If you enable iCloud Sync, your data stays in your private iCloud container.
+If you enable iCloud Sync, your data syncs through your private iCloud container.
+Sync is optional and off by default.

-### Verify the build
+## Verification

-ClipKitty publishes attested builds; see [VERIFY.md](VERIFY.md).
+ClipKitty publishes attested builds.

+See [VERIFY.md](VERIFY.md) for instructions on verifying that a release was built from the public source.

 ## Alternatives